Queensland Training Awards

 Australian Training Awards

-Queensland winners from the individual categories (except for the Equity VET Student of the Year award, which is a Queensland-only award) progress as finalists for the national awards and do not need to complete a new nomination.
+Queensland winners from the individual categories (except for the Equity Student of the Year award, which is a Queensland-only award) progress as finalists for the national awards and do not need to complete a new nomination.
 They will all attend the Australian Training Awards ceremony.

 Queensland winners from the organisational categories (except for the Community Training Initiative of the Year award, which is a Queensland-only award) are also nominees for an aligned national award category, however, only the top 3 shortlisted national finalists from around Australia will attend the Australian Training Awards ceremony.